doctorfrantz/clear-task-app/README.md

 ### December 6

 Trying to understand what's going on.
-Some parts of the code are missing on purpose.
-I am not getting something.
+Some parts of the code are missing on purpose and we have to figure out what to do.
+Although it might seem easier than doing everything from scratch (which probably is), I am not getting something.

 ### December 7

-I am having a bad time with Emmits, and I havent been able to invest time on the project because I had to work on other things.
+I am having a bad time with Emmits, and I havent been able to put hours on the project because I had to work on other things.

 ### December 8